-Explore the map to see a selection of events that happened around the globe.
+Explore the map to see a selection of takeovers that are happening around the world.

 11 October has been a key global moment to celebrate the power of girls and highlight the barriers they face since the United Nations adopted it as International Day of the Girl in December 2011.

-Join the global movement for girls' rights Plan International led the call for an international day of recognition for girls and achieving it was one of the earliest goals of our Because I am a Girl campaign.
+Plan International led the call for an international day of recognition for girls and achieving it was one of the earliest goals of Because I am a Girl.

-Firstly, we worked with girls themselves, who truly believed that an international day could be a launch pad for global action on girls’ rights.
-They were crucial in the global movement to establish the Day of the Girl.
+We worked with girls who believed that an international day could be a launch pad for global action on girls’ rights.
 Through their stories, ideas and views it was clear that an international day for girls would bring global focus to their lack of representation in the global development agenda.

 Last year, more than 300 #GirlsTakeover events took place in more than 50 countries to demonstrate girls’ strength, power and ability to change the world.